gadgetron/GadgetronOnlineClass/Installation/README.md

 # Installation procedure

-This document should first summarize how to install ISMRMRD and Gadgetron depending of the OS.
+This document should first summarize how to install MRD and Gadgetron depending of the OS.

 Follow by a precise description of the procedure or a link to a procedure